cpvrlab/cpvr-vr-suite/README.md

 ## About

 This is a package created for and by the CPVRLab of the BFH.
 It contains assets which are commonly used together in new VR projects by members of the CPVRLab.
+Please refer to the Unity [documentation](https://docs.unity3d.com/Manual/CustomPackages.html) regarding the handling of a custom UPM package.

 ## Adding this package to a Unity project